 How does a Clinch bridging loan work?

 A Clinch bridging loan is a short-term loan designed to bridge the gap between buying a new property and selling your existing one.
 It lets you access funds quickly so you can purchase your next home without waiting for your current property to sell.
+Interest is capitalised during the term, meaning no regular repayments are required.

 Who is eligible for a Clinch bridging loan?